kerrishotts/pgday/2017/modern-javascript-and-phonegap/presentation.md

 # Caveats

-* May need training to use / read effictively
+* May need training to use / read effectively
 * **Not** a performance optimization
 * Adds a built step
 * Debugging can be difficult
-   * Source maps _help_, but they can be quirky
+   * Source maps _help_, but sometimes quirky
-   * Getting better all the time
+   * Getting better
 * Best iOS performance requires `WKWebView`
    * `UIWebView` performance is _abysmal_